artefactory/artefactory-connectors-kit/docs/source/readers.rst

 ``pixel``                          pixel
 ================================== =============================================

-2. Format Facebook Marketing Reader response using ``--facebook-fields``
+2. Format Facebook Marketing Reader response using ``--facebook-field``

 2.1.
 The list of applicable fields can be found on the links below: